milvus-io/milvus/docs/developer_guides/chap07_query_coordinator.md

 #### 7.5 Collection Replica

-$collectionReplica$ contains a in-memory local copy of persistent collections.
+$collectionReplica$ contains an in-memory local copy of persistent collections.
 In common cases, the system has multiple query nodes.
 Data of a collection will be distributed across all the available query nodes, and each query node's $collectionReplica$ will maintain its own share (only part of the collection).
 Every replica tracks a value called tSafe which is the maximum timestamp that the replica is up-to-date.

 - _Collection_